rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 Let's create a mnemonic to generate addresses with it.

+To learn more about it: [Bip39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)

 We are going to use this web app:

 [iancoleman.io/bip39](https://iancoleman.io/bip39/)

-> It is not recommended to be used for any 'real' wallet because it's not a secure way to generate a private key, however we will use this here for learning purposes, and since we're using the Testnet anyway.
+> The way we are creating the mnemonic is not recommended to be used for any 'real' wallet because it's not secure generate a private key in a website, however we will use this here for learning purposes, and since we're using the Testnet anyway.

 In the `Generate a random mnemonic` field, select `12 words` and click on the `generate` button.